archivesunleashed/aut-docs/Installing-and-Running-Spark-under-OS-X.md

 To make a new notebook, click the '+' button on the top right-hand corner.

 In that notebook, enter `:cp /path/to/warcbase/jar` as the first command to load Warcbase.
 Now you have an interactive Spark shell running Warcbase!
+A good starting script [can be found here](http://lintool.github.io/warcbase-docs/Spark-Collection-Analytics/).

 ### Ready to go!